Ranjith1105/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

-# Experiment No: 1B- Data Types – Printing Integer Literals
+# Experiment No: 1B- Data Types – Printing float values

 ## AIM
 To  create a Python program to assign a float with 2 decimals to the variable (21.36).